Better Communications, Better Care

 In a residential care facility, limited resources mean that staff face high levels of stress.
 At the same time, residents often feel helpless and confused, and family members can experience feelings of guilt, fear, or frustration that make it harder to communicate with staff about their loved ones and their care.
 This training focuses on how to use clear and compassionate communication practices to improve the residential care experience for residents, staff, and families.

-Lacking the knowledge and experience of a professional care provider, adult children of aging parents often feel like they have been given a job they were not trained for.
-This session addresses common questions and concerns related to providing support for older loved ones.
+Lacking the knowledge and experience of a professional healthcare provider, adult children of aging parents often feel like they have been given a job they were not trained for.
+Navigating unfamiliar health issues and complex healthcare systems can be overwhelming.
+This session helps participants understand and successfully navigate the eldercare landscape.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.